New Patients

 Temporary Patient Registrations

-You can be registered as a temporary patient for up to three months.
-This will allow you to be on the local practice list and still remain a patient of your permanent GP.
-After three months you will have to re-register as a temporary patient or permanently register with that practice.
+You can remain a temporary patient for up to three months, during which time you'll be listed with the local practice while still being a patient of your permanent GP.
+After three months, you'll need to either re-register as a temporary patient or register permanently with the local practice.

 Non-English Speakers